 - You have designed a new keyboard layout, and you want to know how good it is

 - Strategy: compare it with existing techniques

 - Basic research questions

 - How fast is it?

 - How accurate is it?

-- How satisfied the users are?
+- How satisfied are users?

 - In-class exercise: Identify

 - Independent variables

 - Dependent variables

 - Extraneous variables and potential confounding variables